Version as adopted by the IndustriALL Congress in Rio de Janeiro, Brazil, on 5 October 2016

 (d) Setting the level of the basic annual affiliation fee.

-(e) Electing the President, three Vice-Presidents, the General Secretary and three Assistant General Secretaries.
-The President and Vice-Presidents must hold an elected position within their organization.
+(e) Electing the President, the General Secretary and three Assistant General Secretaries, as well as one Vice-President per statutory region from among the members of the Executive Committee, based on the recommendations of the Executive Committee members in their respective regions.
+The President and the Vice-Presidents must hold an elected position within their organization.

 (f) Electing five internal auditors.